-Noise, Anger and Fear
+Noise, Anger, and Fear

 I am lucky because my dogs only bark.
 Other dogs, and occasionally cats, are so terrified of unknown sounds they react like a person having a panic attack.
 They shake, pant (their version of sweating), and cannot stay still, and sometimes they lose control of their bladder or bowels.
 These animals will also make every effort to escape the noise.
 And as you can imagine, many pet owners are not happy with the arrival of the storm season.
 Noise—and not necessarily the loudest—can trigger aggressive behavior in some animals.

 We do not know precisely why some animals are more sensitive to noise than others.
-My dogs bark when they hear loud noises, but after a while they seem to get used to them.
+My dogs bark when they hear loud noises, but after a while, they seem to get used to them.
 During a night storm, they can even fall asleep.
 For other animals, the fear lasts a lifetime, especially if they experience it when they are very young.

-Although very sensitive hearing may predispose dogs and cats to fear particular sounds, you may also induce them to enjoy music.
-There are cats that lie on their owner's lap and purr when they hear music.
-I have also heard of the "healing sounds", which is nothing more than the use of music to treat medical conditions in animals.
+Although a very sensitive hearing may predispose dogs and cats to fear particular sounds, you may also induce them to enjoy music.
+There are cats that lie on their owner’s lap and purr when they hear the music.
+I have also heard of “healing sounds”, which is nothing more than the use of music to treat medical conditions in animals.

-My pet's veterinarian told me that, years ago, someone sent him a recording of baroque music that followed the heart rate of a dog.
-He lent this recording to many of his clients, and some reported that it had being helpful in controlling their pet’s stress.
+My pet’s veterinarian told me that, years ago, someone sent him a recording of baroque music that followed the heart rate of a dog.
+He lent this recording to many of his clients, and some reported that it was helpful in controlling their pet’s stress.
 One client liked it so much and never returned it.

 Teach them to ignore the noise